iOS SDK

 Starts the “scan for nearby bluetooth devices” process.

+If the timeout value is 0 or a negative number, the scanning never times out.
 A card reader event similar to “waiting for device response” will be raised once the scanning starts.
 This usually means that the user needs to press the physical button in order for the card reader device to be visible to nearby scanners.

 Sample data (Swift)